efieleke/CommandLib/README.md

 Commands is a C# library that simplifies coordination of asynchronous and synchronous activities.
 It works with both task and with non-task operations.
 The library is built upon class Command, which represents an action.
 A Command may be run synchronously or asynchronously, and may be aborted.

 ParallelCommands, itself a Command, executes a collection of commands concurrently (in parallel), and SequentialCommands executes its commands in sequence.
-Using these classes, it's possible to create a deep nesting of coordinated actions.
+Using these classes, it's possible to compose deep levels of coordinated actions.
 For example, SequentialCommands can hold instances of ParallelCommands, SequentialCommands, and any other Command-derived object.

 PeriodicCommand repeats its action at a given interval, ScheduledCommand runs once at a specific time, and RecurringCommand runs at times that are provided via a callback.